alphagov/content-data-api/doc/importing_data.md

 ## Local environment

 The application contains a number of `rake` tasks used to populate the database, these are listed below.
-Currently when importing `content_items` the live `content-store` is used.

-The importing of `organisations` and `taxonomies` uses the `publishing-api` therefore you will need to run the `publishing-api` via the [VM](https://github.com/alphagov/govuk-puppet/tree/master/development-vm) to import locally else you will receive timeout errors.
+The imports for `organisations`, `taxonomies` and `content_items` use the `publishing-api` therefore you will need to run the `publishing-api` via the [VM](https://github.com/alphagov/govuk-puppet/tree/master/development-vm) to import locally else you will receive timeout errors.

 **All organisations:**